riboseinc/digicert-cli/README.md

 #### Reissue an order

-Reissuing an order is pretty simple, if we have an `order_id` then we can reissue the certificate using the existing details.
+Reissuing an order is pretty simple, if we have an `order-id` then we can reissue the certificate using the existing details.
 This interface also supports additional option to provide new csr and it will use it while reissuing the certificate.
 To reissue an order